helenejonson/helenejonson/README.md

 ## Hi there 👋

+- 🎓 Master’s degree in Computer Science at NTNU Trondheim (2021- )
+- 🎓 Bachelor’s degree in Computer Engineering at NTNU Trondheim (2018-2021)
 - 🔭 For my bachelor project, the application Dumpster Finder, see [dumster-finder](https://github.com/dumpster-finder/dumpster-finder "Dumpster finder").
 - 📫 How to reach me: helene0211@hotmail.com
 - ⚡ Fun fact: I enjoy solving Rubik’s cubes